ASGH027/Lambda/README.md

 # LAMBDA

-A virtual assistant built in Python that I let AI make the code because I'm lazy lol
+A virtual assistant built in Python that I let AI make the code because I'm lazy lol, and also because I'm curious to see if AI can manage to create a virtual assistant.

 ## Features